ngandrewhh/demo/README.md

 # Project demo with code
-Personal projects in a workplace or academic settings.
+Personal projects for practice, self learn, or in coursework settings.
+Spans Python, Rust and C++.
 All source codes presented in the repo is owned by me personally, or with a sizable contribution or effort.

 #### [Python] convex_optimizer (CSI 300 convex optimizer with Pareto frontier construction)